 Channel Health and Performance

-Channel analysis should be a deep-dive into each channel’s attribution to numerous KPI’s, not just sales.
-By breaking down channels on an in-depth level, there are usually important revelations about the differences in customer journey, how and what products are sold, and also how best customers utilize each channel.
+Channel analysis should dive into each channel’s attribution to numerous key performance indicators (KPIs), not just sales.
+By breaking down channels on an in-depth level, there are usually important revelations about the differences in customer journey, how and what products are sold, and how best customers utilize each channel.

 Purchase analysis is an overview of which customers are buying, what products they are buying, and how often they are purchasing.
-It gives brands a breakdown of reliability and visualizes how often customers are returning to purchase, which can have a major impact on the customer lifecycle and communication strategy.
+It gives brands a breakdown of reliability and visualizes how often customers return to purchase, which can impact the customer lifecycle and communication strategy.

 There’s a commonly known rule in customer marketing that 80 percent of sales come from just 20 percent of customers.
-This analysis will show marketers how important their best customers truly are to a brand.
-It’s also paramount to understand a best customer analysis if a brand is considering loyalty.
+This analysis will show marketers how important their best customers truly are to their brand.
+It’s also paramount to understand best customer analysis if a brand is considering loyalty.

 Retention and Acquisition

-Retention and acquisition analysis is really measuring the number of customers coming in versus the number of customer lapsing.
-How well does a brand retain customers and can it support those levels with its current acquisition efforts?
+Retention and acquisition analysis measures the number of customers coming in versus the number of customers lapsing.
+How well does a brand retain customers, and can it support those levels with its current acquisition efforts?
 This analysis guides brands on how to distribute investment for acquiring and keeping customers.

 Loyalty Readiness or Performance

 Loyalty isn’t right for everyone.
 Trusted partners performing brand analytics need to be open and honest on the loyalty front.
-Analyzing the customer file, producing a financial model, and understanding the needs and requirements from customers, technology and brand investments can help to identify if loyalty is a good fit—whether the brand has an existing program or is considering investing in a new one.
+Analyzing the customer file, producing a financial model, and understanding the needs and requirements of customers, technology, and brand investments can help to identify if loyalty is a good fit—whether the brand has an existing program or is considering investing in a new one.

 One of the biggest fears for marketers is guessing and creating strategies from intuition.
-Whether that stems from a lack of humility and a biased approach, or from a marketer simply not having the data and analysis to make educated decisions, relying on intuition can be the catalyst for failed initiatives.
+Whether that stems from a lack of humility and a biased approach or a marketer not having the data and analysis to make educated decisions, relying on intuition can be the catalyst for failed initiatives.

-The good news is that insights are essentially intertwined with customer analysis; the insights come naturally if the analysis is comprehensive and done with expertise.
+The good news is that insights are intertwined with customer analysis; the insights come naturally if the analysis is comprehensive and done with expertise.
 With a solid foundation in trusted data and an exploration of the customer, well-established agencies produce insights with a clear path forward.
 Data is the foundation, but insights are the fuel for great strategies—and a customer database is where that fuel lives.